-If you’ve been impressed by the first part of the Kunstkammer, Gallery 27 takes it up to another level.
+If the first part of the Kunsthistorisches Museum’s Kunstkammer seems impressive, the second part takes it up to another level.

-This room holds items from the Prague collection of the Habsburg Holy Roman Emperor Rudolf II.
+Gallery 27 holds items from the Prague collection of Emperor Rudolf II.
 He had no head for politics – his brother eventually had to step in as Rudolf stumbled from one political disaster to the next.

-However, he did have a good head for art and science, encouraging both, and building a quite astonishing collection of rare items, many of which we can now see in the Kunstkammer.
+However, Rudolf did have a good head for art and science, encouraging both and building a quite astonishing collection of rare items, many of which we can now see in the Kunstkammer.

 Elsewhere in the room you’ll find mechanical clocks from the late 1500s and early 1600s, sundials (if you forget to wind up the clocks), vessels made of precious stone (believed to have healing or restorative powers), and much more.